WROtecnomelens/WRO-CEDES2026/README.md

 The project is based on the integration of sensors, artificial intelligence, and electronic control to simulate the behavior of a real autonomous car.

 Competition Category
-Category:We compute on the Future Engineers category
+Category:We compete on the Future Engineers category
-Season:
-Challenge: [BRIEFLY explain the challenge of this year] Team Members
+Season: This robot is for de scholar year of 2025/2026 Challenge:The objectives of this competion is to create from 0 a car that, using AI is to Team Members
 Sergio Jimenez ;he had the role of builder where he was in charge of structure of the robot/vehicle Jesus Saez  –he had the role of electrician,his main function was to create the main circuit of the robot and know how to put on practise
 [NAME] – [ROLE if applicable]
 Coach
-Carlos Martinez is our technology teacher who is in charge of us during the competion Objectives
+Carlos Martinez is our technology teacher who is in charge of us during the competion and he can´t help us during the process of creation
+Objectives

 [WRITE HERE what you wanted to achieve]